ylwango613/ICV_Vulnerabilities/readme.md

 # Data description

-The ICV vulnerability data collected in the paper can be found in the ICV_vulnerabilities.xlsx file, which is available for download and review.
+The vulnerability data mentioned in the article can be found in the ICV_vulnerabilities.xlsx file, which contains all the data we have analyzed.
+However, this file only includes data up until April 2024.
+We are currently in the process of translating the vulnerability information from May to October 2024 from English to Chinese and conducting further analysis.